Last updated: May 3, 2023

 If there are more than two members in an operating agreement, consider hiring legal counsel to help draft the document.

-An employer identification number (federal employer identification number or federal tax identification number) is a unique number that is assigned by the Internal Revenue Service (IRS) to identify a business entity.
+An employer identification number is a unique number that is assigned by the Internal Revenue Service (IRS) to identify a business entity.

 EIN is necessary for every business entity that wants to hire employees or open a bank account.